Free Will in Ancient Thought

 14. According to the Stoics, there are two possibilities.
 The first is this: you wrongly believe that death is an evil, perhaps even a terrible evil.
 No wonder, then, that the mere impression that you might die is very disturbing.
 The second is this: you rightly believe, not that death is an evil but that it is natural to try to avoid death, and that nature means you, other things being equal, to try to avoid death.
 So the impression that you might die has an alarming character; it puts you on alert.
 This has a teleological function.
 It alerts you to the need to be on your guard.
 And, by a natural mechanism, your whole body will go into a state of alert, ready to move as needed.
 But the impression, though alarming, is not deeply disturbing.
 For, after all, you have a clear mind, and you know that there are many false alarms; and even if there is reason for alarm, you as a Stoic know that all you have to do is try to do what you can to avoid death.
 This is what you are meant to do.
 You do not actually have to avoid death.
 That is a matter of divine providence.
 So the question of whether you are going to die or not in this sense does not affect you at all.
 This is God's problem, as it were.

-The impulsiveness of impressions depends on beliefs about what is good and bad.
+In adults, the impulsiveness of impressions depends on beliefs about what is good and bad.

 To understand this, there are two cases to consider.